Listing presentations are a part of your business you can improve. And quickly, too!

 You can do this in the office.
 Ask a colleague or friend to roleplay with you and offer some pointers.

 Even doing this just once will drastically improve your listings skills.
 Yes, it's hard to video yourself (and even harder to watch it afterwards).
-But ask yourself, how many commissions have you missed out on already by not practicing the most important skill in real estate: presenting yourself to potential sellers?
+But ask yourself, how many commissions have you missed out on already by not practising the most important skill in real estate: presenting yourself to potential sellers?

 5. Don't dash their hopes and dreams